The Season for Pale Ale Beer: Why Saison is The Perfect Summer Beer

 These days, saisons are also sometimes known as farmhouse ales–a branding tactic to appeal to those who may be put off by a French beer name.
 The farmhouse ale label is also a way to differentiate the modern version with higher alcohol content from the lighter, traditional brew, which still has fans in Europe.

 A few years ago, saisons trended on the craft brewery scene thanks to the success of Dupont Brewery.
 Their Saison Dupont Vieille Provision received several accolades within the American market, with Men’s Health magazine calling it “the world’s best beer” in July of 2005.

 Saison craft beers offer an excellent opportunity for breweries to experiment with different tastes and ingredients.
 A delicious small batch could lead to more unique versions of this classic brew.
 Successful combinations might even evolve into your next perennial brew.
 Customers will return over many summers for a saison beer that tastes just right.

 What’s Happening in the World of Saison?

-Although saison beers contain a traditional mix of fruits as part of the recipe, but a trip to your local world market can add fruits that those farmers from Flanders would have never dreamed to mix in.
-If you have a favorite fruit that you rarely see used in brewing, trying it out in a saison beer seems like a good way to see how it fares.
+Although saison beers contain a traditional mix of fruits in their recipe, take a trip to your local world market to choose new fruits those farmers from Flanders would have never dreamed of mixing in.
+If there’s a favorite tropical fruit that you rarely see used in brewing, try it out in a saison beer to see how it fares.

-This is the time of year to open your horizons and try something new.
+This is the time of year to broaden your horizons and experiment with something new.
 Your brewery or restaurant is no different.
 Saisons allow you to stretch your legs as a brewmaster and get people to notice your creativity.
 If you think you have a recipe that could work, consider renting a commercial water heater to help increase your manufacturing volume.